Pi-Squared-Inc/oopsla-23-chen/README.md

 The "artifact" is the Docker image distributed with the paper ["Generating Proof Certificates for a Language-Agnostic Deductive Program Verifier"][paper] by Lin, Chen, Trinh, Wang, Rosu.
-The paper's `README.md` is downloaded and committed here as [`ARTIFACT.md`][ar].
+The artifact's `README.md` is downloaded and committed here as [`ARTIFACT.md`][ar].

 The [`run`] command will download the artifact Docker image, load it,